3345/smile_cs169/README.md

    request to our Smile server to get the most recently created 10 smiles.
    - You will need to show the smiles sorted in decreasing order of the created time.
-  - Our API by default returns smiles by recently updated (e.g. if someone likes a smile, we update the updated_at timestamp).
+  - Our API by default returns smiles sorted with the most recently updated smile first (e.g. if someone likes a smile, we update the updated_at timestamp).
-    You'll need to pass in the right params to our API (see below for documentation)
+    You'll need to pass in the right params to our API (see below for documentation) to get the proper sorting order.
   - Please be aware that requests to Heroku backends sometimes take a few seconds to return, especially if the backend has not been used in a while.
 1. In `scripts/smiles.js`, fill in the function `onSuccess` in `displaySmiles` to sort the smiles returned from the server, and to call `insertSmile`.
-  - Smiles in the UI should be ordered so that the smile with the most likes show at the beginning.
+  - Smiles in the UI should be ordered so that the smile created most recently shows at the beginning.
   - In case the server returns an error, you should call the function "console.error()" with the error messages from the server.